dgroen/ais-saga-statemachine-student/README.md

 ## Launching the project

+### Database

 ### VSCode

-A Launch configuration is provided in the launch.json file (.vscode) with the necessary configurations to start all services.
+A Launch configuration is provided in the launch.json file (.vscode) with the necessary configurations to start any or all services:
+- EmailService
+- RegisterStudent
+- SagaService
+- StudentService
+- Launch All (compound)